 Don’t drink and light.
 Only sober adults should handle the lighting of the fireworks.
 If you have enjoyed one too many, delegate the job to another adult that has been drinking diet soda.
 Can’t find one – turn on the music and dance instead.

 Know when to say “good night.”
 Be respectful of your neighbors and quiet down after a short and sufficient period of time.
 Just because you are enjoying fireworks until the wee hours of the morning doesn’t mean those living around you are doing the same.

 Going to a big fireworks display?
 Allow plenty of travel and parking time and don’t forget your lawn chairs and blankets.
 Bring earplugs for little ones and those who are sensitive to loud noises.
-If a young child has never seen a fireworks display before, it’s difficult to know if they will love it or be terrified.
+If a young child has never seen a Fourth of July fireworks display before, it’s difficult to know if they will love it or be terrified.
 Bring lots or water and a few snacks for the drive and heat.

 Have a Safe and Happy Fourth of July!